How to Use Media Services

 Determining which media processors are available

-The code above used a media processor by accessing it via a specific media processor name.
+The code above used a media processor by accessing it via a specific media processor name (and if there was more than one version, it would use the latest version).
 To determine which media processors are available, you could use the following code.

 for (MediaProcessorInfo mediaProcessor: mediaService.list(MediaProcessor.list()))